Sarah Fitz-Claridge, 2021

 “If in the end we decide not to give in; if she has to go to work, finish her housework, turn the TV off this instant, will we be able to exercise our authority without being overbearing, to give orders without resorting to shouts or threats, to tolerate our wife’s frustration and accept that she obeys us grudgingly, not with a big smile on her face, like the Stepford Wives in the movie?
 It is well known that Napoleon’s grenadiers ‘grumbled and followed him faithfully’; even he couldn’t force them to obey without complaining.”

 Taking children seriously does not mean merely being a kinder authority figure, but rejecting authority entirely, such that all the ideas are competing freely, and no one is being managed, moulded and shaped.
+Watch my Taking Children Seriously: a new view of children talk for more on this.

-Sarah Fitz-Claridge, 2021, ‘Criticisms of Kiss Me, by Carlos Gonzalez’, https://www.fitz-claridge.com/criticisms-of-kiss-me-by-carlos-gonzalez
+Sarah Fitz-Claridge, 2021, ‘Criticisms of Kiss Me, by Carlos González’, https://www.fitz-claridge.com/criticisms-of-kiss-me-by-carlos-gonzalez